top of page

 Allergens Things that cause an allergic reaction.
 Examples include, dust, pollen, gluten and milk.

 Anti-Inflammatory Something that has the potential to reduce inflammation.
 Your body requires lots of anti-inflammatory foods, such as, berries and Omega-3 from SMASH fish or flaxseeds.
-Anti-inflammatory drugs such as iburprofen can help to reduce inflammation, however, they can lead to inflammation in other areas of your body, such as, your digestive system.
+Anti-inflammatory drugs such as ibuprofen can help to reduce inflammation, however, they can lead to inflammation in other areas of your body, such as, your digestive system.

 B Vitamins Water-soluble vitamins that play a crucial role in many of the body's metabolic processes, including energy production, the formation of red blood cells, and the proper functioning of the nervous system.
 There are eight distinct B vitamins, each with its own specific functions and benefits.
 B1 (Thiamine), B2 (Riboflavin), B3 (Niacin), B5 (Pantothenic Acid), B6 (Pyridoxine), B7 (Biotin), B9 (Folate/Folic Acid) & B12 (Cobalamin).
 These all tend to work synergistically (positivity work) with one another within the body.